-Looking at Fig. 8(a) which relates XCS's improvement to the percentage of points on boundary, we observe that the problems are distributed in two groups: problems in one group have very few points on boundary, and the remaining problems are spread over higher fractions of points on boundary.
+Looking at figure 8(a) which relates XCS's improvement to the percentage of points on boundary, we observe that the problems are distributed in two groups: problems in one group have very few points on boundary, and the remaining problems are spread over higher fractions of points on boundary.
 For very low boundary lengths, XCS performs worse than NN.
 The high negative values in the percentage of improvement are due to the way we compute this measure.
-In these problems, the average error rate of NN is very low (0.5035% in average), which results in
+In these problems, the average error rate of NN is very low (0.5035% in average), which results in high negative values of XCS's improvement with respect to NN.
+The rest of the problems mainly are cases where XCS is equivalent or better than NN.
+These are clearly seen in figure 8(b), where we only show the problems where XCS's percentage of improvement is positive, plotted against the percentage of points on boundary.